kelloggm/run-dljc/README.md

 ## wpi-many

-This project contains an ipmlementation of type inference for Checker Framework type qualifers.
+This project contains an implementation of type inference for Checker Framework type qualifiers.
 More specifically, it contains scripts used to control [do-like-javac](https://github.com/kelloggm/do-like-javac) to run [whole-program inference](https://checkerframework.org/manual/#whole-program-inference)